doublesecretagency/craft-googlemaps/docs/settings/config.md

 /config/google-maps.php
 ```

-The `google-maps.php` file, much like your `db.php` and `general.php` files, is [environmentally aware](https://docs.craftcms.com/v3/config/environments.html#config-files).
+Much like the `db.php` and `general.php` files, `google-maps.php` is [environmentally aware](https://docs.craftcms.com/v3/config/environments.html#config-files).
 You can also pass in environment values using the `getenv` PHP method.

 :::warning OPTIONAL GEOLOCATION SERVICES
 If you are using a third-party visitor geolocation service, then you may want to specify those credentials as well.
 The credentials you include depend entirely on which geolocation service you are using.